Pieces of Equipment – Total number of equipment pieces serving the whole building, regardless of size.

-Optional fields for Chiller and Boiler Plant Loops; VRF Systems, Central and Terminal DX units; Heat Pumps, and Furnaces for Air Handlers and Zone Equipment, and Window air Conditioners and Baseboards for Zone Equipment.
+Optional fields for Chiller and Boiler Plant Loops; VRF Condenser Units, Central and Terminal DX units; Heat Pumps, and Furnaces for Air Handlers and Zone Equipment, and Window air Conditioners and Baseboards for Zone Equipment.

 Year of Manufacture – Year of production/assembly from manufacturing specifications.
 If any cooling/heating equipment was installed or replaced after the building was constructed, indicate the year of manufacture.
 Otherwise, the Asset Scoring Tool will calculate this value based on the year the building was constructed and FEDS equipment life assumptions.